Ignatia Broker

 Ignatia Broker (1919–1987) was an Ojibwe writer and community leader from Minneapolis, Minnesota.
 She is best known for the novel Night Flying Woman, published in 1983, which tells the story of Broker's great-great-grandmother and her family's life before and after contact with white explorers.
 She was an enrolled member of the Ojibwe tribe and the Ottertail Pillager Band.

 Early and personal life

 Broker was born on February 14, 1919, on White Earth Indian Reservation in northwestern Minnesota.
-She received her early education at Wahpeton Indian School in North Dakota, a federal Indian boarding school, and Haskell Institute in Kansas.
-In 1941 she moved to Minneapolis, Minnesota.
-There, she attended night classes and worked at a defense plant during World War II.
-She later described the war years as "unstable" and wrote about the racial discrimination the Ojibwe community in Minneapolis faced.
-After the war, she met and married a veteran.
-They had two children together, and lived in St. Paul, Minnesota.
-Broker's husband went back into military service, and died in the Korean War.
-The death of her husband together with the discrimination she often faced, Broker wrote, prompted her to become involved with various Native American social advocacy groups, including the American Indian Center of Minneapolis.
+She received her early education at Wahpeton Indian Boarding School in North Dakota--a federal Indian boarding school--and Haskell Institute in Kansas.
+In 1941 she moved to Minneapolis, Minnesota, later taking down with her a niece and nephew she "adopted."
+There, she would attend night classes and worked at a defense plant during World War II.
+She would describe the war years as unstable and wrote about her studies on the racial discrimination the Ojibwe community faced in Minneapolis.
+In the late 60s through to her death, Broker became involved with various Native American social advocacy groups, including the American Indian Center of Minneapolis.